Fish and Parasites

 One of my brothers fishes a lot.
 He first clued me in by pointing out the worms while he was fileting large saltwater fish.

 I like to eat fish he filets since he fastidiously removes them.
 He has noticed, like me, that coldwater fish tend to have less worms than warmwater ones.
+Sea trout are typically very wormy and not worth keeping.
+Grouper was once considered a trash fish due to the number of worms it contained and cost about the same as cheap catfish, but people obviously do not notice them as much any more since they are now once of the more expensive.

 According to him, fish that flakes the most when cooked usually has less worms (except amberjack), and they are easiest to remove when they are present after cooking.
 Worms appear like thin white strings which pass through one or more flakes.
 The muscles